jsa4000/containers/opentofu/README.md

 # OpenTofu

-Container image based on Alpine distribution, OpenTofu binary and a variety of linux tools already installed.
+Container image based on `alpine` distribution with a variety of linux tools installed.

+The image contains:

+- opentofu
+- bash
+- jq
+- kubectl
+- openssl
+- curl
+- git
+- more